 The IASB issued an amendment to require an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
 The amendment is effective for annual periods beginning on or after January 1, 2017.
-Management is evaluating the standard and has not yet determined the impact on its consolidated financial statements.
+The Company will include the additional disclosures in the 2018 annual consolidated financial statements.